yan9a/ceutil/README.md

 ### Open an Example Project

 After setting up the requried libraries, you can now open an example solution in examples directory of the cloned repository.

+### Docker

+Docker image 'yan9a/cebian' has all the required libraries for ceUtil setup.
+Its Dockerfile can also be found in the root folder.